Vega Jane: The Finisher (U.K.: The Secrets of Sorcery)

-The Keeper
+The Keeper (U.K.: The Maze of Monsters)

 The second novel in the series follows the events directly after the ending of the first, with the trio, Vega, her dog Harry Two, and her friend Delph, jumping off a cliff after being chased by monsters in the Quag.
 The plot focuses on the companions and their journey through the Quag as they battle monsters and try to stay alive.
 The trio survive the fall from the cliff but they are soon captured and taken prisoner by the 'Ekos', a subterranean society led by a former resident of Wormwood that calls himself 'King Thorne'.
 However, Vega and Delph, along with help from some of the Ekos, are able to defeat Thorne and escape.
 Soon after they escape a storm comes, separating Vega and Delph.
 Vega then comes across Astrea Prine, the 'Keeper' of the Quag and a being that is over 800 years old.
 Astrea led the people who would go on to found Wormwood, and was alive when they went to war with the 'Maladon', a group of people described as thriving on pain and suffering.
 Astrea and her people lost the battle with the Maladon and the remaining survivors retreated to found the settlement of Wormwood where they used magic to build the Quag as a defense system to keep the Maladon out.
 Astrea finds Delph and explains that as the Keeper of the Quag, she must keep them prisoner as no-one is supposed to cross the Quag.
 However, Vega has learnt that like Astrea, she too is a powerful sorceress; Vega then fights back against her imprisonment, escaping with Delph.
 After fleeing from Astrea, Vega and Delph continue to proceed through the five 'circles' of the Quag, where they meet Lackland and Petra who decide to join them in their journey.
 Together the companions face numerous creatures such as 'Garms', 'Amarocs', 'Lycans', 'Jabbits', Wendigos and 'Hyperbores'.
 Lackland is killed in the fifth circle of the Quag by 'Asurter', a fire monster.
 After Lackland's death Vega is able to escape the Quag with her companions and they begin to head towards a modern-looking town that is nothing like the primitive village of Wormwood.